bradfrost/design-system-questionnaire/README.md

-# Why
-- **Why do you want to create a design system?** What problems does the design system need to address in your organization?

-## Goals
-- **What are the goals you want to accomplish in establishing a design system?** - The [benefits of design systems](http://atomicdesign.bradfrost.com/chapter-1/#style-guide-benefits) are many, but what specifically are the goals of your organization's design system initiative?
-- **What will happen if this initiative fails?** -

 ---------------

-# What
-- **What is the name of the design system?** - A catchy and memorable name can help your design system gain traction.
-The name of the design system should embody the spirit of the organization and the system's underlying design principles.
-Fair warning: naming is hard.

 ## What does the design system include?
 **A design system is a collection of components, guidelines, documentation, points of view, processes, and tools.** What ingredients should your organization's design system contain?
 No doubt your organization's structure, processes, and tools will all influence the design system's ingredients.
 I recommend checking out Nathan Curtis's [Picking Parts, People, and Products](https://medium.com/eightshapes-llc/picking-parts-products-people-a06721e81742#.iy6eas2rw) for a great exercise to help prioritize what the system should include.